ibis-project/governance/governance.md

 without the approval of other committers or steering committee members, which includes the ability to approve and merge pull requests.

-**Pull requests should have at least one approving committer, or a stated reason why a pull request bypassed approval**
+**Pull requests should have at least one approving committer that isn't the person who created the PR, or a stated reason why a pull request bypassed approval.**

 Committers are responsible for things like: